wangbingjie/blast/docs/developer_guide/dev_installing_packages.rst

     is downloaded and used when running Blast locally.
 This is faster than building the image from scratch every time. :code:`BLAST_IMAGE=blast_base` forces the image to be built from scratch which is required when you have added a new dependency.
-Eventually, when a new dependency is accepted into main it will become part of the Blast latest image.
+Eventually, when a new dependency is accepted into the main branch it will become part of the Blast latest image.